msushkov/kbp-el/doc/running.md

 These results are the highest-confidence *(entity1, relation, entity2)* tuples produced by the system where the relation is 'per:title'.
 We can see that the system seems can identify some people's titles.

-Let us now [compute a score](evaluating.md) for the 2010 KBP slot filling task.
+Let us now [compute a score](evaluating.md) for the 2010 TAC KBP task.